Comparison of rugby league and rugby union: Rugby Union Sevens at the Summer Olympics and the Commonwealth Games

 Rugby union was previously a medal sport at four Olympic games, in Paris (1900 and 1924), London (1908) and Antwerp (1920), and returned to the Olympics in 2016 in the sevens form.
 Rugby union sevens is a core event at both the Commonwealth Games and the Asian Games.

 Rugby League Four Nations

-The major annual international competition in rugby league is the Four Nations, first played in 1999.
+The major annual international competition in rugby league was the Four Nations, first played in 1999.
 It originally involved Britain, Australia and New Zealand before expanding to include a fourth invited nation in 2009.
+The competition was last held in 2016.

 Rugby League World Cup

 Rugby league introduced its World Cup for men in 1954 and it has been held intermittently since, in various formats, Great Britain won the inaugural men’s version of the Rugby League World Cup, while the women’s version of the Rugby League World Cup was first played in 2000 and New Zealand won the inaugural women’s version of the Rugby League World Cup.
 The Wheelchair Rugby League World Cup was first held in 2008 and England won the inaugural title.
+The Physical Disability Rugby League World Cup was first held in 2022 and England won the inaugural title.